 We have posted a new form that is to be used for all foreign participants who attend Masters workouts that require USMS membership, or who enter a swim meet or open water event via paper entry form.
 The form must be completed and signed by the participant.
 The coach or event director should retain one copy of the signed form for their files, and send the signed form to the USMS national office (instructions are on the form).
 The form is two pages long; both pages must be filled out and signed.

-Foreign participants who enter an event online through either the USMS nationals entry system or the Club Assistant online entry system do not need to fill out this form; their information is captured and the waiver is signed during the online entry process.
+Foreign participants who enter an event online through Club Assistant's online entry system do not need to fill out this form; their information is captured and the waiver is signed during the online entry process.
 If any other online entry system is used, the event director should ask the foreign participants to fill out and sign the paper foreign guest membership form at the event.

 (Event directors must always verify that the foreign swimmer is a member in good standing of his country's swimming federation.
 The foreign swimmer should be able to provide proof either by a copy of their membership card or a letter of verification from their club or FINA federation.)